 • Oxford Space Systems is a space technology business developing a new generation of light-weight unfurlable boom arms and foldable antennae

-• Synergies with Williams Advanced Engineering’s light-weight materials and structures expertise
+• Synergies with WAE’s light-weight materials and structures expertise

 • The Fund supports the commercialisation of disruptive technologies with high-performance engineering capability and proven investment management

 Foresight Group (“Foresight”,) announces the investment of £2.1 million into Oxford Space Systems Limited (“OSS” or the “Company”) from the Foresight Williams Technology EIS Fund (“the Fund”).